Jeimer Candelario Player Props: Nationals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 21st in the league.
+- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 23rd in the league.

-- The Diamondbacks' 4.36 team ERA ranks 19th among all MLB pitching staffs.
+- The Diamondbacks have a 4.37 team ERA that ranks 19th among all league pitching staffs.

-- Diamondbacks pitchers combine to rank 18th in baseball in home runs given up (69 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 19th in baseball in home runs allowed (71 total, 1.2 per game).

+- Davies (0-1 with a 5.40 ERA and 14 strikeouts in 18 1/3 innings pitched) makes the start for the Diamondbacks, his fifth of the season.

+- The right-hander last appeared on Thursday against the Colorado Rockies, when he threw 5 2/3 innings, allowing three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.